 Why is Twitter effective?

 Twitter is effective because, unlike email, phones, and letters, it is public.
-Half a billion people around the world could see your tweet - and 15 million of them are in the UK.
+Some 145 million daily users around the world could see your tweet – with over 15 million of them in the UK.

 1. Keep it specific